 Group policies, standards and guidelines are deployed in all business segments and business units.
-Policies, standards and guidelines on financial, human resources, environmental, legal and compliance as well as risk management related matters have been issued in the Group.
+Policies, standards and guidelines on financial, human resources, corporate responsibility, environmental, legal and compliance as well as risk management related matters have been issued in the Group.
 In addition to the Group policies, there are more specific local policies in the business segments and their business units.

 The Group’s strategic direction, objectives and related actions are deployed and communicated throughout the Group.
 Key performance indicators and annual targets are agreed, approved and communicated as part of the annual planning process.
 Achievements are followed monthly and quarterly in business review meetings that are held with line management in all business segments and business units.

 Key operational performance indicators are monitored continuously.
 Key process controls aim at identifying risks as well as designing preventive and detective controls.
 Corrective actions are implemented and monitored by business segment and business unit management.
 These activities need to be in compliance with Group policies and standards.
 Internal controls related to quality, safety and environmental processes and procedures are audited both internally and by external service providers.

 The Group is applying Lean Six Sigma process in all business segments to identify and implement continuous improvement projects.